Skip to main content

 ignoreDiffPixelCount`${number}%` or Number

-The percentage of pixels to ignore during the diff.
-Useful to ignore very small diffs.
+Percentage of pixels to ignore in the diff.
+Useful for ignoring very small diffs.
 Default is 0.
 Available starting from version 8.2.0.

 Usage Examples